Showing General Assembly Video at an Event

 - The live stream.
 We will begin to stream video about 30 minutes before the event starts.
 You'll usually see a slideshow with news for GA attendees until the event begins.

 - Events that are over.
-Video will be posted at least 15 minutes, and sometimes as much as several hours, after each live-streamed event (as quickly as we can process them).
+Video will be posted at least 10 minutes, and sometimes as much as an hour, after each live-streamed event (as quickly as we can process them).

 - The UUA adheres stringently to permission and copyright restrictions imposed by composers, authors and performers.